Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Farmhand

 You may forage when resting even in settlements.
 When you do, you may use Craft instead of Wilderness or Means to forage.
 Instead of boons, you create assets while foraging and the assets have the **Fortified** property (do not degrade if their rating is greater than the difficulty of tests they are used on).

-### Renown

-Double your successes when working in a settlement while resting.

 ### War Smith